A look at the June 1994 issue of British C64 magazine, Commodore Format.

 - This issue had no subscriber’s newsletter.

 Commodore Format 45 was essentially new editor Dave Golder getting down to business, with no time for hand wringing over the state of the machine but plenty for a rich range of features spanning new games, a C64 exclusive software developer, graphics creation and news.
 Yep, there was a lot of news.
-“Sudddenly, there seems to be a lot happening on the C64 scene”, says Dave.
+“Sudddenly, there seems to be a lot happening on the C64 scene”, says Dave in this month’s editorial.
 “What the C64 needs now and, it seems, is getting, are games written by people who really want to write for the C64.”

 TELL A GOOD STORY